php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 #### 4.2.3 Slim

-Slim is a popular micro-framework that makes use of HTTP Messages from version 3.0 forward.
+[Slim][slim] is a popular micro-framework that makes use of HTTP Messages from version 3.0 forward.

 - [`Request`][slim-request] Requires `string $method`, `UriInterface $uri`,